What Is a Confession of Judgement (COJ)?

 Weitz, who was appointed Chairman of the SBFA Broker Council last May, then noted just how damaging a COJ can be if used maliciously:

 “The impact that has on a business is tremendous.
 It put them back 5-7 years in both business and personal credit.
 It makes it even harder for them to grow their business which in turn employs others and so on.”

 Are COJs Always Bad?

 To be clear, the Small Business Fairness Act was not created to eradicate COJs.
 If used ethically and at the appropriate time, a COJ makes sense in some scenarios.
 As Weitz explained, COJs were initially designed to be incorporated into merchant settlement agreements.
 The problem, he said, is that lenders are using COJs as both an “underwriting tool and collections method”:

 “This industry needs to be priced accordingly.
 This means the pricing and term of the deal should be in line with the risk of the file.
 A COJ shouldn’t be used upfront so much as in settlement.
 That’s my own opinion and the opinion of the staff here at UCS.”

 More Accessibility, More Safety

-Shortly after Weitz was appointed to his aforementioned position with the SBFA, he announced that one of his top priorities would be developing new regulations for the ever-evolving business financing industry.
-Initiatives like the Small Business Fairness Act are largely a response to the new business lenders that seem to be popping up every day.
+Shortly after Weitz was appointed to his position as mentioned earlier with the SBFA, he announced that one of his top priorities would be developing new regulations for the ever-evolving business financing industry.
+Initiatives like the Small Business Fairness Act are mostly a response to the new business lenders that seem to be popping up every day.
 When the barriers for entry into this business are becoming smaller and smaller, it’s up to the seasoned veterans to make sure everyone is playing by the rules, especially in regards to the treatment of customers.

-Business owners should therefore expect more bills and regulations similar to the Small Business Fairness Act to be drafted in the coming years.
-Increased accessibility to business financing can only achieve its desired result if business lenders prioritize the customer, not the need to draw a profit.
+Business owners should, therefore, expect more bills and regulations similar to the Small Business Fairness Act to be drafted in the coming years.
+Increased accessibility to business financing can only achieve their desired result if business lenders prioritize the customer, not the need to draw a profit.